Excessive Heat Warning issued for Western Uinta Basin by NWS - News Break

 Excessive Heat Warning issued for Western Uinta Basin by NWS

-Effective: 2021-07-09 21:40:00 MDT Expires: 2021-07-09 22:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-09 14:43:00 MDT Expires: 2021-07-09 22:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Western Uinta Basin HEAT ADVISORY REMAINS IN EFFECT FROM NOON SUNDAY TO 9 PM MDT MONDAY * WHAT...Temperatures up to 98 expected. * WHERE...Western Uinta Basin. * WHEN...From noon Sunday to 9 PM MDT Monday. * IMPACTS...Hot temperatures may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Western Uinta Basin EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 10 PM MDT THIS EVENING HEAT ADVISORY IN EFFECT FROM NOON SUNDAY TO 9 PM MDT MONDAY * WHAT...For the Excessive Heat Warning, dangerously hot conditions with temperatures up to 102.
+For the Heat Advisory, temperatures up to 98 expected. * WHERE...Western Uinta Basin. * WHEN...For the Excessive Heat Warning, until 10 PM MDT this evening.
+For the Heat Advisory, from noon Sunday to 9 PM MDT Monday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0